 Frequently Asked Questions

-Can I make these vegan?
+Can these flapjack bars be made vegan?

-Why are my bars falling apart?
+Why are my bars crumbly after baking?

-Can I substitute the maple syrup?
+Can I replace the maple syrup?

 Healthy Flapjack Recipe